aegoroff/hc/README.md

-LINQ to Hash
+Hash Calculator
 ======
 [![Build status](https://ci.appveyor.com/api/projects/status/cn563po680fcgqa4?svg=true)](https://ci.appveyor.com/project/aegoroff/hc)

-LINQ to hash is the console tool that can calculate about 50 cryptographic hashes of strings and files.
-This tool name is not suitable for the app at the moment because old query language support has been removed from it.
-It has been done by several reasons, but the new full LINQ like syntax will be available in the next major version.
+Hash Calculator is the console tool that can calculate about 50 cryptographic hashes of strings and files.
+Hash Calculator main features are:
-This new LINQ language meanwhile will be in the separate tool not in this one.
-LINQ to hash features

 - string hash calculation
 - file hash calculation, including only part file hash (defined by file part size and offset from the beginning)